writethedocs/www/docs/conf/portland/2018/news/announcing-speakers.rst

 Full speaker line-up
 --------------------
 Every year, we look to bring a wide range of voices to the Write the Docs stage.
-Because the role of "documentarian" looks so different to each of us, we aim for a line up that spans of good mix of practical, philosophical, and technical topics – with the odd whimsical one thrown in for good measure.
+Because the role of "documentarian" looks so different to each of us, we aim for a line-up that spans a good mix of practical, philosophical, and technical topics – with the odd whimsical one thrown in for good measure.
 We're really excited about the presentations we're going hear this year – we hope you are too!

 * Ashleigh Rentz – `The Facts About FAQs <http://www.writethedocs.org/conf/portland/2018/speakers/#speaker-portland-2018-ashleigh-rentz>`_
 * Beth Aitman – `Who Writes the Docs? <http://www.writethedocs.org/conf/portland/2018/speakers/#speaker-portland-2018-beth-aitman>`_